copsTvFan/cops-episode-guide/guide.md

   He got it from a guy and got in trouble, so he's holding it for him.
 He's 19, he'll get concealment, and charged with having the serial number filed off.
   They find a bag of bullets, money and drugs.
 Everything is his, but the drugs are his friends.
-(Prostitution Sting) Officer Andrea Burman listens as Lt.
+- (Prostitution Sting) Officer Andrea Berman listens as Lt.
 Bill Young explains the game plan -- a reverse soliciting targeting the Johns.
 Big problem lately, lots of them.
 He has Las Vegas Blvd drawn on the board.
   She'll take them into room 126 at an apartment complex.
 They'll have control room next door and two cops in the bathroom in her room.
 (11:40 PM) She walks on the street and guy pulls up.
 He says he works for the military and asks what pleases her.
 She says anything.
-He asks for a BJ and she says
-  $20 and to meet her at apt 126.
+He asks for a BJ and she says $20 and to meet her at apt 126.
 She tells him she just got there from California, has been there for two days and is getting all wet.
 She tells him to make himself comfortable and she'll go in the bathroom.
 Mike and Leon bust him.
 The guy says 'oh, no. It's embarrassing."
 They tell him it's worse to get AIDS.
 There are now 72 whores that have AIDS on the street.
 He'll get a citation and they don't want to see him again.
 (12:20 PM) A guy walks over, he has a half-ounce of crack he wants to exchange for sex and brings a friend.
 One guy smokes and the other has a bag of beers.
 He asks her if she goes fast.
 She doesn't understand and the cops jump out.
 She says the guy offered $20 for a BJ.
 She doesn't know what go fast is.
 The other guy wanted to have fun and has no money.
 The guy says he didn't have any meth, he was lying to her.
 The bring the hairy hippy guy with the beers says he was just going to sit there and drink beers and watch, he never made a deal.
 They let him go, then they find meth and needles on him and bring him back.
 Bill says he doesn't want those people in Vegas, if she wasn't a cop she would've been in trouble, that's the payoff.
-(11:00 PM Domestic Disturbance Call) Northeast Area Command gets a call and Randy is right there when it comes in.
+- (11:00 PM Domestic Disturbance Call) Northeast Area Command gets a call and Randy is right there when it comes in.
 He pulls the woman out and she says she wants him out, doesn't want to live under the same roof, he's a drunk, it will help him.
 They've been married 30 years, and it's 30 years too long.
 He drinks all day, abuses her and tears her nerves to pieces.
 Randy can't remove him since he lives there.
 She tries to stay away all day so she doesn't have to be with him and can't even relax in her own damn trailer.
 Officer Russell Peterson backs him up.
 He has no relatives and if he did they wouldn't take him.
 Randy goes in and talks to Jack.
 He has a wound on his arm and says she bit him and he called the cops on her.
 She says she's on medication and doesn't need it until she's around him.
 Randy asks her if she knows about the domestic violence law.
 She doesn't know.
 He says if violence happens within four hours of them arriving he has to arrest someone.
 She is under arrest, but she thinks Jack is having her arrested.
 Randy says Jack doesn't know and he has to do it.
 She beat him with a broom and wants her purse.
 They'll get it.
 She says it's the most humiliating, disturbing thing.

 ### CP-315